 Teenage Dirtbags

-Supported by Scottish Forestry, over the course of 5 months we’ll introduce the Teenage Dirtbags to traditional crafts and skills, including coppicing, tree planting, greenwood crafts and blacksmithing, and work together to build a timber-framed workshop in the woods.
-We’re hoping that the project will lead to some great benefits for the participants, including:
+The first few months of the programme was supported by Scottish Forestry and, over the course of 5 months we introduced the Teenage Dirtbags to traditional crafts and skills, including coppicing, tree planting, greenwood crafts and blacksmithing, and worked together to build a timber structure in the woods.
+The Dirtbags reported

 Learning about potential careers in the woods